 This Plan is my commitment to you.
 I will work hard to ensure that your police service is open, transparent, operating efficiently and effectively and delivering value for money.
-Over the next four years, priority will be given to those who are most vulnerable to harm.
 Your police service will focus on crime prevention, victim support and enforcement of the law.
 And the Constabulary’s workforce will treat people respectfully, fairly and be representative of the communities it serves.

 As Chief Constable it’s my job to ensure that our communities across Avon and Somerset are safe and feel safe, and have the highest confidence in our policing.